-For Summer 2024 Admission
+For Fall 2024 Admission

-Priority consideration will be given to students whose applications are complete and received by the Admissions Office by January 15, 2024 for Summer 2024 admission.
+Priority Consideration will be given to students whose applications are complete and received by the NHTI Admissions Office no later than January 26, 2024 for Fall 2024 admission.
+Applications received after the priority deadline will be considered on a space availability basis through April 30, 2024.